Pavelski scores again, Stars beat Kraken 4-2 to even series

 Game 3 is Sunday night in Seattle.

-Johnston, who has lived with Pavelski’s family this season, set up his mentor’s power-play goal when he initially whiffed at the puck before whipping around and sending it into the laid-out stick of goaltender Philipp Grubauer.
-Pavelski was there for the rebound and put the Stars up 3-1 with 3:03 left in the middle period.

-Pavelski scored all four Stars goals in Game 1, when they lost 5-4 in overtime.
-That was the 38-year-old forward’s first game since banging his head hard on the ice after a big hit in the opener of the Minnesota series April.
-17.
+“We didn’t get to our game long enough tonight at any point in time,” Kraken coach Dave Hakstol said.
+“We had a couple of spurts.
+We were fine in the first period, you knew the first couple of shifts were going to be a momentum push by them.. … We didn’t generate a whole lot.”

 Jake Oettinger had 25 saves for the Stars.
-Grubauer stopped 33 shots.
+Philipp Grubauer stopped 33 shots.

-Before Pavelski’s latest goal, Kartye got the Kraken within 2-1 on a break when he took a long pass off the boards from Vince Dunn and got around defenseman Miro Heiskanen to score.
+Before Pavelski’s latest goal, Tye Kartye got the Kraken within 2-1 on a break when he took a long pass off the boards from Vince Dunn and got the shot around defenseman Miro Heiskanen to score.

 Johnston’s second career playoff goal came right after the end of a power play earlier in the second period for 1-0 lead.
 His 24 goals in the regular season tied for the NHL rookie lead.